garrigueta/ai-tools/README.md

 - Python 3.10+
 - Ollama installed locally with a model configured
 - Audio playback support for the `speak` command (Linux: ffplay, mpg123, mpg321, or mplayer)
+- Operating Systems:
+  - Linux (fully supported)
+  - macOS (supported with some limitations)
+  - Windows (limited support, use WSL for best results)

 ## Environment Setup